Understanding pH Values

 - pH 8 to 14 means alkaline (basic).

-Note: The colours are for orientation.
-In practice, colour display may vary depending on the indicator.
+Note: The colours are for guidance only.
+In practice, the colour may vary depending on the indicator.

 How is the pH value measured

-In practice, the pH value is measured with indicator paper, indicator solutions or an electrode (pH meter).
+In practice, the pH value is measured using indicator paper, indicator solutions or a measuring electrode (pH meter).

-- Briefly dip the indicator paper into the liquid.
+- Dip the indicator paper briefly into the liquid.

 - Compare the colour with the scale.

-- A rough classification is usually sufficient for everyday use.
+- An approximate result is usually enough for everyday use.

-Which pH value helps with which type of dirt
+Which pH level helps with which type of dirt

 |---|---|---|---|

 Not every cleaner is suitable for every material.
-Especially with natural stone, metals and coated surfaces, incorrect pH values can cause damage.
+Especially with natural stone, metals and coated surfaces, the wrong pH level can cause damage.

 Acidic cleaners are often not suitable for

-- Limestone-based stones such as marble (may become dull or etch)
+- Limestone-based stones such as marble (can become dull or etched)

-- enamelled surfaces (risk depending on condition and contact time)
+- Enamelled surfaces (risk depends on condition and contact time)

-- grout and sensitive tap finishes if too strong or left too long
+- Delicate fittings surfaces (bronze, copper etc.) if too strong or left on for too long

-- PVC and clinker depending on the surface and product, so always test first
+- PVC and clinker depending on surface and product – always test first

 Basic rule: never use acidic products on limestone-based natural stone.
-If unsure, test in an inconspicuous area first.
+If unsure, test on an inconspicuous area first.

-- polished limestone-based stones (surface may be attacked)
+- Polished limestone-based stones (surface can be attacked)

-Basic rule: use strongly alkaline products only if the material and coating are suitable.
+Basic rule: only use strong alkaline products if the material and coating are suitable.

 How to avoid common mistakes